Gurubalan-GIT/CryptoPool/README.md

 ## CryptoPool
-This is a JS based web application for creating transaction pools in a blockchain.
+This is a JS based web application for creating transaction pools in a blockchain and implementing DEX.

 ## Instructions